 Daily Brain Retraining

 I would love to share a basic outline of what my daily brain retraining looks like, in a way that honors the hard-earned copyright of the DNRS (Dynamic Neural Retraining System) program!
-If, after reading this, you would like to explore the specific steps of the DNRS program, I highly recommend you purchase the DNRS DVD set to learn the steps.
+If, after reading this, you would like to explore the specific steps of the DNRS program, I highly recommend you either take the online DNRS course, or purchase the DNRS DVD set to learn the steps.
 It has been life changing for me and for Travis.

 To begin, let’s first consider the topic of neuroplasticity, the science that all of this brain retraining is based upon: